madcock/DevTermA06_Builds/emulators/README.md

  sudo apt-get install -f
 ```
 [^1]: You'll need to move the files into their proper locations!
 This is just an archive based on the install_manifest.txt produced during build/install.
 [^2]: Built as "mamearcade" -- does NOT include MESS.
+Packaged with MAME 0.239 distribution files from the Windows version.